chinamike65/hugo-tuolesi/content/book3/book3en.md

 What is it to ask to live in the world?
 It is to ask Buddhas, Bodhisattvas, and teachers not to pass away, to live in the world forever, and to benefit all sentient beings.

-Buddhas and Bodhisattvas are free to come and go, free to come and go, and free to leave the world when they pass away.
+Buddhas and Bodhisattvas are free to come and go, and free to leave the world when they pass away.

-Therefore, if someone can ask the Buddhas and Bodhisattvas to live in the world, the Buddhas and Bodhisattvas will not pass away, and they can spend more time benefiting sentient beings.
+Therefore, if someone can ask the Buddhas and Bodhisattvas to stay in the world, the Buddhas and Bodhisattvas will not pass away, and they can spend more time benefiting sentient beings.

 157

-When Dharma King Yongzeng was eighty-five years old, he suddenly fell ill one day.
-He was so ill that no water could get in, and the doctors could not do anything about it.
+When Dharma Master Yongzeng was eighty-five years old, he suddenly fell ill one day.
+He was so ill that he couldn't drink any water, and the doctors could not do anything about it.

-At that time, in Qinghai, 80% to 90% of the people who studied Buddhism were disciples of Dharma King Yongzeng, and the disciples went to ask Dharma King to live permanently.
+At that time, in Qinghai, 80% to 90% of the people who studied Buddhism were disciples of Dharma Master Yongzeng, and the disciples went to ask Dharma Master to live longer.

-Everyone knelt in front of the Dharma King and couldn't get up.
-After kneeling like this for more than half an hour, Dharma King Yongzeng said, "Let's all get up, how long do you want me to live?"
-An old lama who was kneeling at the front said, "One One hundred years old."
+Everyone knelt in front of the Dharma Master and couldn't get up.
+After kneeling like this for more than half an hour, Dharma Master Yongzeng said, "Let's all get up, how long do you want me to live?"
+An old lama who was kneeling at the front said, "One hundred years old."

 His Holiness thought for a while and said, "If you are a hundred years old, ninety-seven or eighteen years old is a hundred years old."